unicode-org/message-format-wg/exploration/pattern-exterior-whitespace.md

 If it is in a `.properties` file, then the host format will trim the whitespace anyway.
 If it is in JSON, the `"..."` will make it explicit.

-If 20% of messages require MFv2 patterns...
+If 20% of messages are not completely plain strings,<br>

-And 20% of those require a selector...
+and 20% of those require a selector,<br>

-And 1% of require pattern exterior whitespace...
+and 1% of those require pattern exterior whitespace...

 That's 0.4% of strings that require quoting the pattern.